metrorailings/OwlBlog/content/posts/2022-week-2-insights.md

 How is Richie James the best receiver on offense?
 James is a cast-off from the 49ers too.
 Just...odd.
 Where's Sterling Shepard?
 Kenny Golladay?
 Darius Slayton?

 Both offenses came out with touchdowns on their opening drives in the second half.
-Seems to me that some of their plays may have been scripted (like the hard play action from Baker or the beautifully orchestrated half bootleg from Daniel Jones.
+Seems to me that some of their plays may have been scripted (like the hard play action from Baker or the beautifully orchestrated half bootleg from Daniel Jones).

 ***